magiruuvelvet/argparse-d/README.md

  - i18n-friendly
  - very customizable and unobtrusive
  - doesn't inject any options by default (everything provided by the developer)
+ - termination (disabled by default, default once activated: `--`)
+ - lose values (there are no positional arguments)

 ## Usage